Netzfreiheit/Contact-Your-MEP/README.md

 install with ```pip install -r requirements.txt```

-Edit the widget.tmpl and files in static/ to your liking
+Edit the mail.tmpl and files in static/ to your liking

 Fill data.json with an array of data about the MEPs (or MPs or whatever)